 We offer this program to anyone and to any organization in Cambridge/Somerville (Massachusetts) and around.
 You can pick and choose which class(es) you want, or you can sign up for an entire season program.
 Tell us when and where, provide us with an indoor location (with a large table, a white wall or a whiteboard and enough chairs to accommodate your party) and we do the rest, including getting you all outside to explore your local wildlife–right where you live…Earthwise Aware program designed for teens (14+) and adults to explore and enjoy the natural world around through storytelling, nature & naturalist walks, sketching & journaling, art, and science.

 We sync our classes with the seasons, we adjust to our audiences.
 Every class starts with a short presentation and discussion of the topic before getting outside.
-Some classes can be fully conducted outdoors depending on the season and the topic.

 Closer to Nature cultivates a deep understanding that Nature conservation starts right where we live, in our own backyards, city parks, and forests.
 Each season program aims at inspiring its participants to become mentors in their communities by taking part in awareness programs and sharing their knowledge with communities, schools, friends and family members.